TlaskalV/Licor_app/README.md

 * [Where to try app](#where-to-try-app)

 ## Data upload
 Simply just upload **.txt** file obtained from the Trace Gas Analyzer (see example txt file in this repo).
 Any further table formatting is not necessary.

-Data can be easily filtered by date directly in the app.
+1. Upload data
+2. Select area of interest in the upper plot
+3. See statistics of linear regression

 ## Plot